Maryam’s tone regrettable: PPPP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-“Tabahi Sarkar has re-entered IMF’s $6 bn programme and has taken a loan of $1.3 bn from the World Bank to run the country.
+“Tabahi Sarkar has re-entered IMF’s $6b programme and has taken a loan of $1.3b from the World Bank to run the country.
 A burden of billions has been shifted to the local masses through indirect taxes and hyperinflation while sweeping tax concessions have been given to PTI cronies abroad,” she added.

-Responding to questions about the political situation in the PDM, she said, "We did not use inappropriate language when there was suddenly an unopposed walkover in the Punjab provincial assembly for the PML-N candidates after we had stood down our candidate in support of the N".
+Responding to questions about the political situation in the PDM, she said, "We did not use an inappropriate language when there was suddenly an unopposed walkover in the Punjab provincial assembly for the PML-N candidates after we had stood down our candidate in support of the N ones".

 She said, "Now I hear from a senior N League office-bearer that they will not resign given the PPP’s decision.
 It’s okay if our name and shoulder is used to come to more sensible political decisions.
 No point pushing a few parties to the wall, as dictation is not the way to run alliances".